jboss-developer/jboss-eap-quickstarts/jax-rs-client/README.md

 Build and Deploy the Quickstart - to OpenShift
 -------------------------

 _IMPORTANT_: This quickstart depends on the deployment of the `helloworld-rs` quickstart to OpenShift for its test.
 Follow the instructions [Build and Deploy the Quickstart - to OpenShift](../helloworld-rs/README.md#build-and-deploy-the-quickstart-to-openshift) in the helloworld-rs README to deploy that application to OpenShift.
-Do NOT yet follow the step "Destroy the OpenShift Application".
+Do NOT yet follow the step "Delete the OpenShift Application".

-As it says in the helloworld-rs instructions, you can verify the deployment of the `helloworld-rs` quickstart by accessing the following content.
-Be sure to replace the `quickstart` in the URL with your domain name.
+As it says in the `helloworld-rs` instructions, you can verify the deployment of the `helloworld-rs` quickstart by accessing the following content.
+Be sure to replace the `YOUR_DOMAIN_NAME` in the URL with your domain name.

-* <http://helloworldrs-quickstart.rhcloud.com/rest/xml> if you want *xml* or
+* <http://helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com/rest/xml> if you want *xml* or
-* <http://helloworldrs-quickstart.rhcloud.com/rest/json> if you want *json*
+* <http://helloworldrs-YOUR_DOMAIN_NAME.rhcloud.com/rest/json> if you want *json*

 ### Modify the jax-rs-client quickstart pom.xml